 This underlines the importance of 1st party data.
 Successful publishers are those that know their audience inside out and can plug their clients into that knowledge.
 As such, it will be increasingly important for publishers to find their own, direct sources of customer data.

-The advantage is that this information will have been given willingly and transparently, contributing to the trust placed by the consumer in the content being served.
-A 2019 Accenture survey found that 73% of respondents were willing to share personal information if brands were transparent about how it is used, up from 66% in 2018.
+The advantage is that consumers give this information willingly and transparently, contributing to the consumer’s trust in the content they see.
+A 2019 Accenture survey found that 73% of respondents were willing to share personal information if brands were transparent about its usage, up from 66% in 2018.

 The bottom line is that trust is now the most valuable commodity in advertising.